Saba Qamar: Established actress (2016–2019)

 Qamar was offered an Indian film opposite Randeep Hooda, and supporting roles in Once Upon a Time in Mumbaai (2012) and Heroine (2012), which she declined.
 After the 2016 Uri attack, relations between India and Pakistan deteriorated; the Indian Motion Picture Producers Association (IMPPA) and the Film Producers Guild of India banned Pakistani artists from working in India until the situation normalised.
-The comedy-drama Hindi Medium (2017), in which Qamar played the lead female role of Mita Batra, a nouveau riche opposite Irrfan Khan, marked her first project in the Hindi cinema.
+The comedy-drama Hindi Medium (2017), in which Qamar played the lead female role of Meeta Batra, a nouveau riche opposite Irrfan Khan, marked her first project in the Hindi cinema.

 Critical reception of the film was positive.
 A reviewer for The Times of India wrote, "Saba, as the dominating wife is sheer delight onscreen".
 In a scathing review, Sreehari Nair of Rediff.com labelled the film "fascinatingly frustrating" and called Qamar "natural actress, sexual daring".
-The film earned over ₹334.36 million worldwide, a majority of which came from the Chinese box office. and China with a collection of ₹334.36 million.
-Qamar received several Best Female Debut and Best Actress awards and nominations at various award ceremonies, including a Best Actress nomination at Filmfare.
+The film earned over ₹334.36 million worldwide, a majority of which came from the Chinese box office.
+Qamar received several Best Actress nominations at various award ceremonies, including a Best Actress nomination at Filmfare.
 Later that year, Qamar was declared as the top Bollywood debutante of 2017 by Eastern Eye.

 In 2017, Qamar worked in the biographical drama series Baaghi, in the role of Pakistani controversial figure Qandeel Baloch.
 The series was a critical and commercial success, becoming one of the highest-grossing Pakistani drama of 2017.
 Qamar's performance was widely praised by the critics and her portrayal of the actress and singer was applauded even before its release.
 Neeha of The Nation wrote, "Without a doubt, Qamar has done an outstanding job", whereas reviewer from The Express Tribune said she "slayed the social media star with such finesse".
 The series earned her a Lux Style Awards for Best Actress (Television) and IPPA Awards for Best Actress.

 In 2018, Qamar appeared in three short films.
 She first paired with Ahsan Khan in Siraj-ul-Haque directorial Moomal Rano.
 The film was made as part of the Zeal For Unity initiative to bridge cultural barriers between India and Pakistan.
-It was critically praised and was nominated for Best film at the 2018 European festival.
-It was also released by digital platform Zee5.
-She then appeared in Fahim Burney's Dil Diyan Gallan, opposite Zahid Ahmed where she played the character of Raniya and Iss Dil Ki Essi Ki Tessi. in 2019, Qamar worked in crime drama Cheekh, opposite Bilal Abbas khan, she played a headstrong girl who fights for justice.
+It was critically praised and was nominated for Best Film at the 2018 European Festival.
+It was released by digital platform Zee5.
+She then appeared in Fahim Burney's Dil Diyan Gallan, opposite Zahid Ahmed where she played the character of Raniya.
+She was then paired with Farhan Saeed for the first time in telefim Iss Dil Ki Essi Ki Tessi.
+Qamar later appeared as model for Shuja Haider's two music videos Jeewan Daan and Funn Mitti Se.

+In 2019, Qamar worked in crime drama Cheekh where she played a headstrong girl who fights for justice.
 It is considered both critical and commercial blockbuster.
-Qamar next collaborated with Sarmad Khoosat for film Kamli, and Saqib Khan's debut film, titled Ghabrana Nahi Hai.